 In 2014, someone defaced Bill Cosby's star after several women came forward with sexual assault accusations against the actor.
 Hollywood Walk of Fame spokesperson Ana Martinez acknowledged the incident, suggesting people shouldn't take their emotions out on monuments.
 In a statement, she said, "When people are unhappy with one of our honorees, we would hope that they would project their anger in more positive ways then to vandalize a California state landmark."

-#51 on The Best Emmy Hosts Eversee more on Bill Cosby
+#52 on The Most Original Comedianssee more on Bill Cosby